PWieland/LNDA/README.md

 This project is inspired by the Stanford Research SR560 Low Noise Voltage Preamplifier, featured in "The Art of Electronics" by Horowitz & Hill (somewhat of a must-have for analog engineers).
+For explanations refer to said book, an LTSPICE simulation file of the basic topology is also included here.

 What LNDA is: A DIY project aimed at building high-end test and measurement equipment on a budget.